s0rta/dsw-site/README.md

 brew cask install firefox-46
 ```

-Run `rake db:test:prepare` to set up your test database
+Run `rake db:test:prepare` to set up your test database.

-Run the test suite with `bundle exec rspec`
+Run the test suite with `bundle exec rspec`.

 ## Contributing
 Denver Startup Week is a community-run event and we welcome contributions in